KiCad/kicad-source-mirror/Documentation/development/compiling.md

 # Known Issues # {#known_issues}

-There are some known issues that are platform and/or dependencie specific.
-This section provides a list of the currently known issues when building KiCad.
+There are some known issues that effect all platforms.
+This section provides a list of the currently known issues when building KiCad on any platform.

 ## Boost C++ Library Issues ## {#boost_issue}